 Why Is It So Important To Hire Someone With Your Breadth Of Experience When Facing Charges?
 Why Should I Hire You?

 This is what you have to consider.
 If you have a criminal charge, that will severely change the course of your life.
 It could be your freedom, your job, a criminal record at stake.
 If you were to open the phonebook, you’ll find a thousand lawyers, and a hundred of them might claim to be criminal experts.
 Out of that hundred, only three percent are certified criminally by the Supreme Court of New Jersey.
 I tell people to ask potential lawyers three things.
 Are you certified by the Supreme Court of New Jersey as a criminal trial attorney?
-(You’ll be able to weed out many of these people who claim to be experts who, for some reason, can’t get certified.)
+(You’ll be able to weed out many of these people who claim to be experts who, for some reason, are not certified.)
 Have you been a prosecutor?
 (By being a prosecutor, you learn the other side of this business and what you can and can’t do with certain charges.)
 Do you practice only criminal?
-(You don’t want someone who dabbles in criminal on Monday, real estate on Tuesday, bankruptcy on Wednesday, and divorces on Friday trying to do your criminal case.)
+(You don’t want someone who dabbles in divorces on Monday, real estate on Tuesday, bankruptcy on Wednesday and on Friday tries to do your criminal case.)

 Criminal’s a full-time occupation and you want a lawyer who’s doing it full-time to handle your criminal case.
 I’ve been doing this for almost 30 years.
 You gain the experience, you’ve seen situations before, you’ve tried different things, you have different angles that you can come at the problem with, and you have resources.
 If you want to talk it over with other guys in your profession at the same level, I have a whole network of people who talk every day about certain cases and different ideas we have.